top of page

 store in Fairmount.

-and his mentor Rogers Brackett's advice, Dean moved to New York City.
+mentor Rogers Brackett's advice, Dean moved to New York City.
+There he worked

-Brando, Julie Harris, Arthur Kennedy, Mildred Dunnock. ...
-Very few get into
+Marlon Brando, Julie Harris, Arthur Kennedy, Mildred Dunnock. ...
+Very few get into it

-it ...
+...
 It is the best thing that can happen to an actor.
-I am one of the youngest
+I am one of the youngest to

-to belong."
-There, he was classmates and close friends with Carroll Baker,
+belong."
+There, he was classmates and close friends with Carroll Baker, with whom

-1950s television shows as Kraft Television Theatre, Robert Montgomery
+television shows as Kraft Television Theatre, Robert Montgomery Presents, The

 In 1953, director Elia Kazan was looking for a substantive actor to play the emotionally complex role of ' Cal Trask ', for screenwriter Paul Osborn's adaptation of John Steinbeck's 1952 novel East of Eden.
 The lengthy novel deals with the story of the Trask and Hamilton families over the course of three generations, focusing especially on the lives of the latter two generations in Salinas Valley, California, from the mid-19th century through the 1910s.
 In contrast to the book, the film script focused on the last portion of the story, predominantly with the character of Cal.
 Though he initially seems more aloof and emotionally troubled than his twin brother Aron, Cal is soon seen to be more worldly, business savvy, and even sagacious than their pious and constantly disapproving father (played by Raymond Massey) who seeks to invent a vegetable refrigeration process.
 Cal is bothered by the mystery of their supposedly dead mother, and discovers she is still alive and a brothel-keeping 'madam'; the part was played by actress Jo Van Fleet.